rikosintie/Discovery/docs/usage.md

 - pwd - Linux `Print Working Directory` command.
 Outputs the directory you are in.
 - rm - Linux `Remove Files` command

-If you are creating bash scripts `popd` adn `pushd` are useful.
+If you are creating bash scripts `popd` and `pushd` are useful.
 Having these aliases built in is great if you work on Mac, Linux and Windows since Mac/Linux share the same commands.

 #### Install Bat on Windows